AndrewKeig/AndrewKeig/README.md

 ### Hey 👋

 I'm Andrew, a software developer, educator and director at [airasoul.com](http://airasoul.com), based in London, UK.
-We design and engineer, scalable web and mobile applications using technologies such as ⚡ Serverless, Node.js, React, AI, bl◎ckchain, Ξthereum
+We design and engineer, scalable web and mobile applications using technologies such as ⚡ Serverless, Node.js, React, AI and blockchain.

 ⚡ Serverless all the things, Ξ decentralise some of them